Should You Consider the Sublease Contract?

 What Is Subleasing?

-A sublease is when an existing commercial or residential tenant gives away their rights, or a portion of their rights, to the property under the terms of the original lease.
-As Metropolitan Council on Housing explains, the tenant will sublet the property, or a portion thereof, to another tenant who becomes the subtenant.
+A sublease is when an existing tenant (the original tenant) initiates the process of giving away their rights, or a portion of their rights, to the property under the terms of the original lease.
+The tenant will sublet the property, or a portion thereof, to another tenant who becomes the subtenant.
 When this occurs, the original tenant becomes known as the sub-landlord.
-Subleasing a property can only be accomplished if the landlord is in agreement with the proposed sublease.

 Check If Subleasing Is Allowed in the Original Lease